-There are many cases in which property owners are sued in court for damages stemming from negligence.
-If there is a case where a tenant is injured due to the inaction of the landlord, a case can be brought about.
-For example, what if a tenant slips and falls on an improperly maintained floor and can prove the landlord failed to retain the area for any length of time?
+There are many cases where tenants sue landlords in court for their damages stemming from the landowner's negligence.
+If an issue exists where a tenant suffers injuries caused by the landlord's inaction, the tenant can hire a personal injury lawyer.
+For example, what if a tenant slips and falls on an improperly maintained floor and the renter can prove the landlord failed to support this "common area" for any length of time?

 Often, owners or operators of property can avoid many of the problems that lead to injuries in the first place.
-By instituting regular checks of different parts of the property and fixing issues, a lot of questions go away.
+By instituting regular checks of different parts of the property and fixing issues, many questions go away.

 Let the tenants know early on in the rental contract your policies on maintenance.
-By prioritizing different damages and how to fix them and noting tenant complaints, you can avoid costly lawsuits.
+By prioritizing further damages and fixing them, and noting tenant complaints, you can avoid costly lawsuits.

 What is the Role of Insurance?

-When purchasing such a policy, make sure that you have enough coverage to reach all of your property, including assets such as vehicles used on the job.
-It should also cover what might seem like unrelated issues, such as libel, unlawful eviction, and invasion of privacy.
+When purchasing such a policy, ensure that you have enough coverage to reach all of your property, including assets such as vehicles used on the job.
+It should also cover what might seem like unrelated issues, such as libel, unlawful eviction, and privacy invasion.
 These will shore up many concerns and conditions that could come up over the years.